mscottsewell/Dataverse-NameBuilder/README.md

 # Dataverse Name Builder Plugin

-A configurable Dataverse plugin that dynamically constructs the name field of an entity based on values from other fields.
-Uses an intuitive pattern-based configuration syntax.
+A configurable Dataverse plugin that dynamically constructs the primary name field of a dataverse record based on values from other fields on that record.
+It uses an intuitive pattern-based configuration syntax in JSON format.
+Although not a requirement, a recommended companion is the NameBuilder Configurator, an XrmToolbox utility that simplifies the creation and configuration of the JSON used by this PlugIn.

 ## Features